 Perhaps the closest the result comes in its approach is to Psycho (1998) in which Gus Van Sant bizarrely remade Alfred Hitchcock’s film shot for shot.
 David Lee Fisher never quite remakes the original shot for shot but does suborn the mood of the original and follows the plot very closely – the only major difference between the two is the substitution of intertitle cards with spoken dialogue, as well as a musical soundtrack.
 Of course, something different has happened between 1919 and 2005.
 One of these is that the surrealist film has become its own arthouse niche.
 Now The Cabinet of Dr. Caligari is less its own groundbreaking work than something feels like it has borrowed the surrealist look and disquiet of early David Lynch works such as Eraserhead (1977) or the Brothers Quay.

 David Lee Fisher has yet to make another film.
 Most of the members of the cast are unknowns, although there are a couple of interesting names among them.
 One of these is Doug Jones, who plays the role of Cesare.
-Jones has just appeared as Abe Sapien in Hellboy (2004) and would gain a name for his mime work the following year with his role as the creature in Guillermo Del Toro’s Pan’s Labyrinth (2006) and as the Silver Surfer in Fantastic Four: Rise of the Silver Surfer (2007).
+Jones has just appeared as Abe Sapien in Hellboy (2004) and would gain a name for his mime work the following year with his role as the creature in Guillermo Del Toro’s Pan’s Labyrinth (2006), the Silver Surfer in Fantastic Four: Rise of the Silver Surfer (2007), the creature in The Shape of Water (2017), plus Saru in tv’s Star Trek: Discovery (2017– ).
 The other name of interest is that of Tim Russ, best known as the Vulcan Tuvok in tv’s Star Trek: Voyager (1995-2001) who plays the role of aging town clerk who is the first to be murdered.

 Full film available online here:-